Megabit/Blazorise/docs/_docs/components/dropdown.md

   - `DropdownMenu` the toggable menu, **hidden** by default
     - `DropdownItem` each **single** item of the dropdown menu
     - `DropdownDivider` a **horizontal line** to separate dropdown items
+    - `DropdownHeader` a label for a section of items

 ## Dropdown